eslint/eslint/docs/rules/no-extend-native.md

 ## When Not To Use It

-You may want to disable this rule when working with polyfills that try to patch older versions of JavaScript with the latest spec, such as those that might `Function.prototype.bind` or `Array.prototype.forEach` in a future-friendly way.
+You may want to disable this rule when working with polyfills that try to patch older versions of JavaScript with the latest spec, such as those that might add `Function.prototype.bind` or `Array.prototype.forEach` in a future-friendly way.

 ## Related Rules